 While much of “Star Wars: Battlefront II” and its story concern the war right after “Return of the Jedi,” the bit with Protectorate Gleb doesn’t come up again until the game’s epilogue.
 That part of the story is years in the future, closer to the time when “The Force Awakens” take place.
 In the Disney era trilogy, the Empire was defeated by the Rebels, but a new evil army called the First Order has risen to take its place, hoping to resurrect the Empire and its former glory.
 And Kylo Ren, its lightsaber-wielding, Force-using enforcer, worships Darth Vader.

+“Battlefront II” shows how the First Order rose from the remnants of the Empire, apparently working off at least some instructions from Emperor Palpatine that he created before he died.
 In the epilogue, Kylo Ren travels to one of the planets from the war after “Return of the Jedi,” where he finds Protectorate Gleb and returns her to the First Order.
 He and Colonel Hask, a former member of Inferno Squad, also discuss the First Order’s plans — something they call “Operation: Resurrection.”

 [powergridprofile powerrank=”1957″ node=”1027076″ type=”project” path=”http://powergrid.thewrap.com/project/star-wars-last-jedi” title=”Star Wars: The Last Jedi” image=”last_jedi.jpg”]